fortran-lang/.github/README.md

 If you plan to contribute to fortran-lang, have a look at the other repositories at [@fortran-lang](https://github.com/fortran-lang).
-For some pointers where to go next from here, have a look at the
+For some pointers where to go next from here, have a look at:

 - [standard library](https://github.com/fortran-lang/stdlib)
 - [package manager](https://github.com/fortran-lang/fpm)
 - [webpage sources](https://github.com/fortran-lang/fortran-lang.org)

-## Contributing to this resources
+## Contributing to this repository

-You want to shape help this community?
+Want to help shape this community?
 You are more than welcome.
 Opening an issue at this repository is fine, but our [discourse community](https://fortran-lang.discourse.group/) might be the better place for discussions.